Rashid al-Din Hamadani: Biography

 Mongol soldiers in the Jāmiʿ al-Tawārīkh of Rashid al-Din, BnF.
 MS. Supplément Persan 1113.
 1430-1434 AD.

-Rashid al-Din was born in 1247 into an Iranian Jewish family from Hamadan province.
+Rashid al-Din was born in 1247 into a Persian Jewish family from Hamadan province.
 His grandfather had been a courtier to the founder of the Ilkhanate, Hulagu Khan, and Rashid al-Din's father was an apothecary at the court.
 He converted to Islam around the age of thirty.

 Rashid was trained as a physician and started service under Hulagu's son, Abaqa Khan.
 He rose to become the Grand Vizier of the Ilkhanid court at Soltaniyeh, near Qazvin.
 He served as vizier and physician under the Ilkhans Ghazan and Öljaitü before falling to court intrigues during the reign of Abu Sa'id Bahadur Khan, whose ministers had him killed at the age of seventy.
 His son, Ghiyath al-Din Muhammad, briefly served as vizier after him.

 Jāmiʿ al-Tawārīkh

 The Jāmiʿ al-Tawārīkh "Compendium of Chronicles" was commissioned by Ghazan and initially was a history of the Mongols and their dynasty, but gradually expanded to include the entire history since Adam to Rashid al-Din's time.

 Rashid was assisted by Bolad, a Mongol nobleman who was the emissary of the Great Khan to the Ilkhanid court.
 Bolad provided him with much background about the Mongols.

 The Compendium was completed between 1307 and 1316, during the reign of Öljaitü.